Frequently Asked Questions

 8. When and where will the Court decide whether to approve the settlement?

-The Court will hold a Fairness Hearing at the United States District Court for the Northern District of California, 280 South First Street, San Jose, CA 95113 in Courtroom 8, 4th Floor.
-At this hearing the Court will consider whether the settlement is fair, reasonable, and adequate.
-If there are objections, the Court will consider them.
-Judge Pitts will listen to people who asked to speak at the hearing.
-The Court may also decide how much to pay Class Counsel.
+The Court held a Fairness Hearing at the United States District Court for the Northern District of California, 280 South First Street, San Jose, CA 95113 in Courtroom 8, 4th Floor on September 11, 2025.
+After considering whether the settlement was fair, reasonable, and adequate, the Court granted approval of the settlement.

 Back To Top